Proof

 inverse: If it does not rain today, we shall not have cake tomorrow.

-the arguments used are correct.
+A proof may be valid or invalid, depending on whether or not the arguments used are correct.
 One counter-example will show a statement to be invalid, which will make the proof invalid.

 This is proof in which all the assumptions used are true, and all the arguments are valid.